50chickens/Asionyx/src/FEATURES.md

  fix warnings about the Microsoft.CodeAnalysis.NetAnalyzers package version mismatch (pre-existing).
 These are non-blocking and can be resolved by updating/removing that package reference.
 (IMPLEMENTED) wire MVC-formatting globally to Newtonsoft for consistent controller serialization:
 Add AddControllers().AddNewtonsoftJson(...) and verify controllers behavior.
-(IMPLEMENTED) sweep the repo for any remaining System.Text.Json usages and convert them to Newtonsoft.
-(IMPLEMENTED — only build artifacts contain System.Text.Json; source code uses Newtonsoft where needed) run the full orchestrator script (./orchestrate.ps1) to exercise the full E2E build/publish/dockering/orchestration flow (this will publish projects outside the image, build the image from published output, and run tests).
+(IMPLEMENTED) sweep the repo for any remaining JSON serializer usage and prefer `Newtonsoft.Json` for controller and diagnostics serialization.
+(IMPLEMENTED) run the full orchestrator script (./orchestrate.ps1) to exercise the full E2E build/publish/dockering/orchestration flow (this will publish projects outside the image, build the image from published output, and run tests).
 (PENDING)